 : The stored sludge is a loxic byproduct of the leachate routinely captured by a gravity-fed, computer-monitored system at the site.
-Strang said that in 72 days of · partition in 1991; alone; 3,387,180 gallons of leachate was
+Strang said that in 72 days of 中部合語を表示 中operation in 1991 galone) 3,387,180 gallons of leachate was

 The leachate is laced with up to 200 different chemical compounds, including toulene, ben-The operation will take place zene, chlorobenzene and og a concrete pad 45 feet wide pesticides.
-When processed it and 65 feet long in the southwest passes through a claimed and a part of the containment site:

-During the clean-up; Strang which capture the worst containit
+When processed it and 65 feet long in the southwest passes through a clarified and a part of the containment site.
+10-micron bag dilter both of During the clean-up; Strang which capture the worst containit